gabbyvaillant/downscaling/README.md

 ## Goal 🎯

-We apply our deep learning model to transform the coarse-resolution NAM data into high-resolution weather forecasts, specifically tailored for New York City.
-This effort provides access to more high resolution data for energy system planning.
+We apply a deep learning model to transform the coarse-resolution NAM forecasts into high-resolution weather forecasts, specifically tailored for New York City tristate area.
+At it's current stage, the model only downscales NAM data spatially (12km to 3km).
+We eventually hope to downscale NAM temporally (3-hourly to hourly).
+This effort provides access to more high resolution data that can be used for energy system planning.

 ## Directory Overview 📂
 **cleaning**